kidat/LightDirectionEstimation/README.md

       ### Project structure
       ├──MoGe:
       ├──SSIS:
+            ├──demo
       ├──LightDirectionEstimation
             ├──config
             ├──models
             .....
             ├──main.py

+### Before running this project, make sure both MoGe and SSIS are correctly installed, and all data and dependencies are setup according to the instructions provided on their official websites.

 ### Demo

 To evaluate the results, try the command example:

 cd LightDirectionEstimation

+pip install -r requirements.txt

 python main.py --input ./samples